 - The Speaking test takes approximately 15 minutes to complete. - The Speaking test is a multi-level test.
 This means students of all abilities can take it.
 Some of the questions are short and some are longer. - Some of the test parts include preparation time, and some do not.
 There is a blue bar to show how much time you have to prepare.
 Use the preparation time to think about what you're going to say. - You can use a pen and paper to make notes on what you are going to say. - Listen to and read the instructions carefully before you start speaking.
 There will be a sound ('beep') at the start of the speaking time.
 Only speak after you hear this beep. - Try your best to speak for all the time available.
-Speak in full sentences, give examples, expand on your ideas and try to use lots of different English grammar and vocabulary. - The green bar on the screen shows you how long you have to speak, but don't worry if you get interrupted before the end of your answers. - Keep the microphone the same distance from your mouth throughout the test. - Do not touch the microphone part of your headset because this can create noise. - Speak clearly and at the same volume throughout the test. - Look at the sample test so that you are familiar with the types of questions in the test. - If you are doing Business English, look at the Business sample test.
+Speak in full sentences, give examples, expand on your ideas and try to use lots of different English grammar and vocabulary. - The green bar on the screen shows you how long you have to speak, but don't worry if you get interrupted before the end of your answers. - Keep the microphone the same distance from your mouth throughout the test. - Do not touch the microphone part of your headset because this can create noise. - Speak clearly and at the same volume throughout the test. - Look at the sample test so that you are familiar with the types of questions in the Cambridge English Skills Test: Business.